 Two of my daughter’s favorite resources are the Montessori Pythagoras Board and my Multiplication Chart printable.
-They can be used together, with the chart as a control for the Pythagoras Board, or separately.
-The Multiplication Chart can serve as an independent learning resource children learning math.
-I am happy to share our printable Multiplication Chart in English and Chinese and fun ways that we have used it!
+They can be used together, with the chart as a control for the Pythagoras Board, or separately as a learning resource for children learning multiplication.

 This post has Amazon affiliate links.
 Please see our disclosure policy for further details.